hamid-deriv/deriv-air/README.md

-# Our hackathon was in the streets and we nailed it.
+# our hackathon is still continuing on the streets, wish us to win :pray: